Chris Van Vliet: Bass fishing

 In addition to his media work, Van Vliet also is involved with competitive bass fishing, having entered numerous Bassmaster and FLW Outdoors tournaments, and even winning an Amateur Division Big Fish of the Day title when the Bassmaster Northern Open took place from September 12–14, 2013 in Sandusky, Ohio, with a 6-pound, 7-ounce smallmouth bass.
 He also has recorded two overall top ten finishes in previous Bassmaster Northern Opens.
 He is the co-founder of the outdoors brand WOO!
 Tungsten.

 Professional wrestling

-Van Vliet is an avid professional wrestling fan, having worked as an announcer for Cleveland-based independent promotion Prime Wrestling, Blueprint Pro Wrestling in Deerfield Beach, Florida, as well as several companies in Toronto.
-He frequently conducts interviews with professional wrestlers from national companies such as WWE, All Elite Wrestling (AEW) and Impact Wrestling for his popular YouTube channel.
+Van Vliet is an avid professional wrestling fan, having trained as a professional wrestler while in college under Rob Fuego alongside fellow trainees Angelina Love and Traci Brooks.
+He also worked as an announcer for Cleveland-based independent promotion Prime Wrestling, Blueprint Pro Wrestling in Deerfield Beach, Florida, as well as several companies in Toronto.
+He frequently conducts interviews with professional wrestlers from national companies such as WWE, All Elite Wrestling (AEW) and Total Nonstop Action (TNA) for his popular YouTube channel.
 He announced on July 29, 2019, that he had signed with AEW as a backstage interviewer for the organization's weekly television show AEW Dynamite on TNT.
-Van Vliet was featured as a ring side interviewer on the premiere episode of Dynamite with actors Kevin Smith and Jason Mews and also appeared on a later episode hosting a live interview segment with The Rock 'n' Roll Express in Charleston, West Virginia.
+Van Vliet was featured as a ring side interviewer on the premiere episode of Dynamite with actors Kevin Smith and Jason Mewes and also appeared on a later episode hosting a live interview segment with The Rock 'n' Roll Express in Charleston, West Virginia.